What is the EIS?

 Companies qualifying for the EIS are small and usually privately owned, although they can be listed on AIM.
 They will typically have gross assets of less than £15 million at the time of investment and fewer than 250 employees, although there are now more relaxed rules for knowledge-intensive firms.

-What kind of companies qualify for the EIS?
+What kind of companies qualify for EIS investment?

 EIS-qualifying companies vary significantly, across a wide range of sectors and industries.